Writing Center Fellows

 1. A one-page resume.

-2. A completed diagnostic exercise, based on a sample student paper.
-(The link for the sample paper is posted here while the application is open.)
+2. A completed diagnostic exercise, based on this sample student paper.
+(Additional instructions can be found at the top of the document.)

 3. A one-paragraph abstract for an academic paper you've written.
 Your abstract should include: the central research question, the methodology employed, and the primary original contributions/findings.